QuantumKeyUYU/zilant-encrypt-/README.md

   is missing at runtime, containers created with password-only remain usable;
   PQ-only volumes require `oqs` and fail with exit code `5` otherwise.
 * Up to two volumes (main and optional decoy).
-Decoy headers mirror the main structure; `zilenc info` hides decoy entries unless `--volumes` or successful authentication reveals them.
+Decoy headers mirror the main structure; `zilenc info` reports a neutral summary by default and only lists volumes when `--volumes` is provided or the matching password is supplied.

 ## Security notes